COUNSELLING FOR SKIN CONDITIONS

 Psychodermatology: psychotherapy and counselling for skin conditions

 Psychodermatology is a very useful adjunct to conventional dermatologic therapy for conditions such as eczema, psoriasis and acne.
 It recognises that emotional issues may also be involved in difficult skin conditions, which often resist conventional treatment.
 Therapy may be particularly helpful with skin problems that are resistant to every medical treatment as an underlying psychological difficulty may be “speaking through the skin,” and exploring that possibility can benefit both skin and mind.
-Treating both the skin physiology and the accompanying psychological issue may offer the best chance for improvement.
+Treating both the skin physiology and the accompanying psychological issue may create the best conditions for improvement.

 - depression and anxiety